dwyl/learn-digitalocean/README.md

 - A **simpler** way to deploy your apps/websites.
 - **Great performance**
 - ***Cheaper*** than AWS, Rackspace, etc. ([*transparent pricing*](https://www.digitalocean.com/pricing/))
+- Great dashboard for visualising resource usage (RAM/Disk/Network)
+- Simple [**API**](https://developers.digitalocean.com/) can be used to monitor your VMs and scale when required.

 ## What?